RepoDevil/website/website/src/forks/dantotsu/index.md

     details: Watch anime and read manga and light novels (Ad-Free)
     icon: 👑
   - title: A Big Community
-    details: A large community equals many ideas, something with which dantotsu is not far behind
+    details: A large community equals many ideas
     icon: 👪
-  - title: The Real One
+  - title: The "Upstream" Project
-    details: Himitsu is fork of Dantotsu
+    details: Himitsu is a fork of Dantotsu
     icon: 🔖

 theme: "#0952AF"